priyankkumar-patel-000530800/Sales-retails-Performance-Dashboard-/README.md

-# Sales retails Performance Dashboard
+# Sale retails Performance Dashboard

 An interactive dashboard built using the Superstore dataset to analyze sales, profit, and customer trends.